 We also have a pay on exit car park at Royal Blackburn Teaching Hospital which you access through a barrier, collecting a ticket as you enter the car park.
 If you use a pay on exit car park you will pay for your parking at the end of your visit.
 There are machines to pay for your parking outside the main entrance to the hospital.

-There are facilities to watch TV or listen to the radio at your bedside.
+At Royal Blackburn Hospital, there may be facilities to watch TV or listen to the radio at your bedside.

 Some of these services are free but some require payment which can be made at one of the vending machines around the hospital where there are also information leaflets regarding the service.
 The payment can also be made with a credit/debit card by following the on-screen instructions.